bboer/jquery-hashwatcher/README.md

 Gets an hash key value.
 Will return something valuable only of value is set.
 To check existence of hash key in url, despite of its value, try method exists.

+Bind two handler to the same hash key and unbind first of them by handler uid.
 #### example 1: ####
     var hUid1 = $(window).hashwatcher('watch', {hashKey:'status', ...});
     var hUid2 = $(window).hashwatcher('watch', {hashKey:'status', ...});
     $(window).hashwatcher('neglect', 'status', hUid1);

+This piece of code will unbind all the existing handlers for 'status' hash key.
 #### example 2: ####
     $(window).hashwatcher('neglect', 'status');